-A detailed study of tailings related risks for Mount Rosser - RDA was completed in April 2025.
-Risk reduction measures have been identified to ensure that the risks associated with the tailings facility are effectively managed to a level as low as reasonably practicable (ALARP) and to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.
-These measures are part of the long-term engineering works currently underway at the site.
+An updated risk assessment is currently being completed for Resolution - No. 5 TSF Impoundment which includes verifying that risk reduction measures are effectively managing risks associated with the tailings facility to a level as low as reasonably practicable (ALARP), and to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.
+The risk assessment will also be reviewed by the Senior Independent Technical Reviewer.